Leonard Talmy

+Biography

-He is a prominent American linguist who has helped found and develop the area of cognitive semantics.
+Talmy has helped found and develop the area of cognitive semantics.
 His research has covered typologies and universals of semantic structure; the interaction between semantic structure and lexical, morphological, and syntactic structure; the relation of this to discourse, diachrony, culture, and evolution; and the implications of all this material for conceptual organization and cognitive theory.

 His work was the basis for the first, second, and third "Talmyan Semantics Conference" in China in 2019, 2020, and 2021.
 He was the recipient of the 2012 Gutenberg Research Award and 10,000 Euro prize from the Johannes Gutenberg University of Mainz, Germany, for outstanding contributions to research in the area of linguistics.
 In 2011, he was honored as one of the three "Founding Fathers" of cognitive linguistics at the 10th Biannual Conference of the International Cognitive Linguistics Association.
-And he was elected a Fellow of the Cognitive Science Society in its 2002 inaugural selection of Fellows.
+He was elected a Fellow of the Cognitive Science Society in its 2002 inaugural selection of Fellows.